- Doxycycline is a prescription antibiotic that is effective against acne.

 Results

-Doxycycline is an effective treatment for acne vulgaris and is a component of the first-line treatment regimen for moderate and severe inflammatory acne.
+Doxycycline is a mainstay acne treatment proven to effectively treat acne and is a component of a first-line treatment regimen for moderate to severe inflammatory acne.

-A published review of multiple clinical trials found that doxycycline produced up to a 75% reduction in inflammatory acne lesions and up to a 54% reduction in comedones (blackheads and whiteheads) in the included trials.
+A review of multiple clinical trials found that doxycycline successfully reduced up to 75% of inflammatory acne lesions and up to a 54% of comedones (blackheads and whiteheads).

-Doxycycline does not treat pre-existing acne scars as they are no longer actively inflamed.
+Doxycycline is not an effective treatment against acne scars as they are no longer actively inflamed.

 How long does it take to work?

-The optimal combination therapy of doxycycline, benzoyl peroxide, and a topical retinoid can produce improvements in as little as two weeks.
+The optimal combination therapy of doxycycline, benzoyl peroxide and a topical retinoid can produce improvements in as little as 2 weeks.
 However, it can take some people up to 12 weeks to see improvements.

 Interactions and Side Effects

-Some drugs can decrease the absorption of doxycycline into your bloodstream or make it less effective such as:
+Some drugs can decrease the absorption of doxycycline into the body, rendering it less effective including:

 - Antacids

-- Some seizure medications such as barbiturates, carbamazepine, and phenytoin
+- Seizure medications such as barbiturates, carbamazepine and phenytoin

 Special care and monitoring should be exercised when combining doxycycline with the following drugs:

-- The blood-thinner warfarin: doxycycline can increase the risk of bleeding with warfarin.
+- Blood thinners such as warfarin can increase the risk of bleeding

 - Rash

-- Permanent damage to teeth and bones in children and infants whose mothers took doxycycline during pregnancy.
-Pregnant women and children under the age of eight should not take doxycycline.
+- Permanent damage to teeth and bones in children and infants when doxycycline is ingested during pregnancy

 Alternatives

-Antibiotic therapy is now a cornerstone in the management of acne.
-Other antibiotics that have shown effectiveness in fighting acne include macrolides, trimethoprim, and other members of the tetracycline family.
+Antibiotic therapy is a cornerstone in the management of acne.
+Other antibiotics shown to be effective in fighting acne include macrolides, trimethoprim and other members of the tetracycline family.

 Tetracyclines

-Doxycycline, minocycline, and tetracycline (named after the group) are all effective acne treatments.
-Doxycycline and minocycline have replaced the older tetracycline as the drugs of choice in severe and moderate acne.
+Just like doxycycline, minocycline and tetracycline (named after the group) are all effective acne treatments.
+(Doxycycline and minocycline have replaced the older tetracycline as the drugs of choice in severe and moderate acne.)

 Doxycycline and minocycline are comparable in effectiveness; however, doxycycline is less likely to cause side effects such as gastrointestinal upset.